ClaudiaBehnke86/TournamentCalculator/docs/source/tutorial.rst

 #.
 Type of break - [switch]
 #.
 First day of the event - [date]

 The first day of the event can set used fur multi day events.
-The all figures show the relevant date.
+Then all figures show the relevant date.

-While the name, the tatamis and days are trivial the two field on the left have some implication for the program.
+While the name, the tatamis (competition areas) and days are trivial the two field on the left have some implication for the program.